shwezhu/shwezhu.github.io/content/post/c++/basics/007-uninitialized-variables-and-undefined-behaviors.md

 ## 2. Undefined behavior

-Using the value from an uninitialized variable is our first example of undefined behavior. **Undefined behavior** (often abbreviated **UB**) is the result of executing code whose behavior is not well-defined by the C++ language.
+Using the value from an uninitialized variable is our first example of undefined behavior. **Undefined behavior** is the result of executing code whose behavior is not well-defined by the C++ language.
 In this case, the C++ language doesn’t have any rules determining what happens if you use the value of a variable that has not been given a known value.
 Consequently, if you actually do this, undefined behavior will result.

 Code implementing undefined behavior may exhibit *any* of the following symptoms: